-Williams & Jensen's energy and environment practice group offers clients three decades of experience on issues that are consistently at the top of the Washington policy agenda.
-Regularly representing clients before Congress and executive agencies, the firm combines proven political sophistication with years of experience, technical legislative and regulatory knowledge and a deep understanding of energy businesses and markets.
-This blend of policy and political credentials has helped us achieve superlative results for clients, who range from individuals and small start-up organizations to Fortune 500 companies.
+Williams & Jensen’s energy and environment practice group offers clients decades of experience on issues that are consistently at the top of the Washington agenda.
+Our professionals’ political sophistication, legislative and regulatory knowledge, and deep understanding of energy businesses and markets consistently deliver success for our clients.

-Our energy and environment clients have included: electric utilities; refiners; energy-intensive manufacturers; a solar power manufacturer, oil, refined products and natural gas pipeline operators; a liquefied natural gas (LNG) terminal operator; oil and gas producers and land owners.
+Our energy and environment clients have included: electric utilities; refiners; energy-intensive manufacturers; a solar power manufacturer; oil, refined products, and natural gas pipeline operators; a liquefied natural gas (LNG) terminal operator; oil and gas producers; coal producers; and landowners.

-The firm's energy and environment practice encompasses Federal policy development, lawmaking, and regulatory implementation.
-We have successfully represented clients interested in the Clean Air Act, the Clean Water Act, the Endangered Species Act, the Emergency Planning and Community Right to Know Act (EPCRA), the Resource Conservation and Recovery Act (RCRA), the Toxic Substances Control Act (TSCA), the Pipeline Safety Act, and the Federal Insecticide, Fungicide, Rodenticide Act.
+The firm’s energy and environment practice encompasses federal policy development, lawmaking, and regulatory implementation.
+We have successfully represented clients interested in the Clean Air Act, the Clean Water Act, the National Environmental Policy Act (NEPA), the Natural Gas Act, the Endangered Species Act, the Emergency Planning and Community Right to Know Act (EPCRA), the Resource Conservation and Recovery Act (RCRA), the Toxic Substances Control Act (TSCA), the Pipeline Safety Act, and the Federal Insecticide, Fungicide, Rodenticide Act.

-In addition, we have extensive experience working with Congress and the administrative agencies on: agricultural and commodity issues; interstate waste transportation; energy project approvals; fishery and migratory bird conservation; public land acquisition; wetlands permits; pipeline safety regulation; Superfund and hazardous waste issues; energy-related tax matters; electric utility regulation; nuclear energy issues; energy-related appropriations legislation; oil and gas development; incentives for renewable energy and advanced energy technologies; and regulation of greenhouse gas emissions.
+In addition, we have extensive experience working with Congress and the administrative agencies on: agricultural and commodity issues; interstate waste transportation; energy project approvals; energy exports; fishery and migratory bird conservation; public land acquisition; wetlands permits; pipeline safety regulation; Superfund and hazardous waste issues; energy-related tax matters; electric utility regulation; nuclear energy issues; energy-related appropriations legislation; oil and gas development; incentives for renewable energy and advanced energy technologies; energy and environment-related crisis management; and regulation of greenhouse gas emissions.
+Williams & Jensen also provides ongoing services to asset managers on a wide range of energy industry issues.

-- Assisted a major utility to receive pilot funding for innovative scrubber technology
+Assisted a major utility in securing pilot funding for innovative scrubber technology.

-- Worked on a successful effort to obtain a critical federal permit for a multi-billion dollar pipeline project
+Worked on a successful effort to secure a critical federal permit for a multi-billion dollar pipeline project.